Allen Saalburg

 Introduction

 Allen Russell Saalburg (1899–1987) was an American painter, illustrator, and screen printer born in Rochelle, Illinois.
-His father was the cartoonist Charles W. Saalburg.
-He studied at the Art Students League of New York before working in advertising and magazine illustration in the 1920s.
-A business trip he took to Paris in 1929 with his wife, sketching runway fashion for department stores, led to his first gallery show, at the esteemed Bernheim-Jeune, with his second in New York at a gallery of Louis Bouché.
-During the 1930s he had regular shows of screenprints on glass (his specialty) and wall panels, and directed a mural division of the Works Progress Administration (WPA), in New York City, overseeing murals in the Central Park Zoo and other New York locations.
-His murals in the Arsenal of Central Park survive today.
+His brother, Leslie, was a fashion illustrator; his father was the cartoonist and color-printing inventor Charles W. Saalburg.
+Allen studied at the Art Students League of New York before working in advertising and magazine illustration in the 1920s.
+In 1929 he traveled to Paris with his wife, the fashion and costume designer Muriel King, and with her sketched runway fashions for department stores.
+While there he had his first gallery show, at the esteemed Bernheim-Jeune gallery, and his second back in New York at a gallery run by Louis Bouché.

-He died in Flemington, New Jersey, at the age of 88.
-His works can be found in the institutions such as the Whitney Museum of American Art, the Philadelphia Museum of Art, and the Metropolitan Museum of Art.
+A long-time resident of Uhlerstown, Pennsylvania, Saalburg died in Flemington, New Jersey, at the age of 88, survived by his second wife, the artist Mary Faulconer.
+His work can be found in the Whitney Museum of American Art, the Philadelphia Museum of Art, the Metropolitan Museum of Art, and the print collection of the New York Public Library.[1]

 Wikidata identifier